unixorn/sysadmin-reading-list/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All new and existing tests pass.
 - [ ] List entries are sorted alphabetically.
 - [ ] Any list entries are one line.
 This makes it easier to keep the sections sorted.
-We let the markdown renderer handle line breaks.
+Let the markdown renderer handle line breaks, don't try to help it.
 - [ ] I confirmed that all the links in my PR are valid.